BaptisteBlouin/EventExtractionPapers/README.md

 <details>
 <summary>2. <a href="http://aclweb.org/anthology/P16-1026">Jointly Event Extraction and Visualization on Twitter via Probabilistic Modelling</a> by<i> Zhou, Deyu and Gao, Tianmeng and He, Yulan </i></summary><blockquote><p align="justify">
 Event extraction from texts aims to detect structured information such as what has happened, to whom, where and when.
-Event extraction and visualization are typically considered as two different tasks.
+Event extrahttps://www.aclweb.org/anthology/W13-2322.bibction and visualization are typically considered as two different tasks.
 In this paper, we propose a novel approach based on probabilistic modelling to jointly extract and visualize events from tweets where both tasks beneﬁt from each other.
 We model each event as a joint distribution over named entities, a date, a location and event-related keywords.
 Moreover, both tweets and event instances are associated with coordinates in the visualization space.
 The manifold assumption that the intrinsic geometry of tweets is a low-rank, non-linear manifold within the high-dimensional space is incorporated into the learning framework using a regularization.
 Experimental results show that the proposed approach can effectively deal with both event extraction and visualization and performs remarkably better than both the state-of-the-art event extraction method and a pipeline approach for event extraction and visualization.
 </p></blockquote></details>